 In the UK Cameron was invited to give his London debut at the BBC Proms making him the first ever organist to perform two recitals in the same year.
 Further festival performances include a return to the Musikfest Berlin with the Radio Symphony Choir Berlin and Simon Halsey, Schleswig-Holstein Musikfestival, Rheingau Musikfestival, the Musikfest Stuttgart and Heidel-berger Frühling.

-Born in 1981 in Pennsylvania, USA, Carpenter attended the Juilliard School in New York City where he continued his composing studies.
+Born in 1981 in Pennsylvania, USA, Cameron attended the Juilliard School in New York City where he continued his composing studies.
 His first major work for organ and orchestra The Scandal, Op.
 3 was premiered in 2011 by the Deutsche Kammerphilharmonie under Alexander Shelley.
-Carpenter also arranged a number of piano works by composers such as Chopin, Liszt, Ives, Medtner, Rachmaninoff, Schumann, Godowsky for the organ.
-Whether original compositions, transcriptions, film music or the great works of the traditional organ repertoire: Carpenters approach captivates and has led many instruments to reach the limits of their technical capabili-ties.
+Cameron also arranged a number of piano works by composers such as Chopin, Liszt, Ives, Medtner, Rachmaninoff, Schumann, Godowsky for the organ.
+Whether original compositions, transcriptions, film music or the great works of the traditional organ repertoire: Cameron's approach captivates and has led many instruments to reach the limits of their technical capabili-ties.
 As a result, he plans to build his own design of a portable digital organ.
 The project represents a milestone in digital organ construction and is due for completion later this year.

 Cameron’s advocacy of the digital organ will break new ground